 One example of an affirmation is to obey the reminders you have written to yourself to clean your nose each morning and night.
 Another way is to just tell yourself in the mirror that you can do this, and that this habit will stop.

 What is a harsher way to show yourself some tough love?
 Use some negative reinforcement.
-You can cover your hands in hot pepper juice, which will certainly keep your from putting your hands near your face.
+You can cover your hands in hot pepper juice.
+This will certainly keep you from putting your hands near your face.
 Also, if you unconsciously try to pick your nose, you will quickly remember why it was a bad idea.
 (Just make sure not to get your fingers near your eyes.)